Facebook's Zuckerberg to keep iron grip after IPO

 "The scale of the technology and infrastructure that must be built is unprecedented."

-Facebook appointed Morgan Stanley, Goldman Sachs and JPMorgan as its lead underwriters.
-Other bookrunners include Bank of America Merrill Lynch, Barclays Capital and Allen & Co.
+Facebook appointed Morgan Stanley (MS.N), Goldman Sachs (GS.N) and JPMorgan (JPM.N) as its lead underwriters.
+Other bookrunners include Bank of America (BAC.N) Merrill Lynch, Barclays Capital (BARC.L) and Allen & Co.

 Facebook's chief operating officer and Zuckerberg's top lieutenant, Sheryl Sandberg, earned $30.8 million in total compensation last year.